tuplejump/play-yeoman/README.md

 * Look at the yo-demo project for details!

 ### Taking it to production

 From 0.6.3, play-yeoman updates Play's 'stage' and 'dist' tasks to depend on the grunt task.
 Thus you don't need any additional step putting this in production. when you run either `sbt dist` or `sbt stage` it will automatically run grunt as part of the build!

+### Configuring the yeoman directory paths for Play

+By default play-yeoman looks for assets in "/ui/dist" in production or "ui/app" and "ui/.tmp" in development mode.
+In some cases where you are not using these directories, for example you have your yeoman project in a directory other than "ui" or your dist is built at some other location, you may want to configure this.

+For this purpose play-yeoman provides 2 settings that you can use in you play project's application.conf.

+1) yeoman.distDir - This is a String that takes the location where yeoman/grunt build puts your web app distribution.
+This location will be used by play-yeoman when you are running in production i.e. after dist/stage.

+2) yeoman.devDirs - This is a List of String that takes a list of locations where play-yeoman should look for files in development mode i.e. when run using sbt run.

 Licence